 If you are unable to verify your feedback, don’t say anything, because it could be someone simply playing politics to get what they want.

-In other words, be very careful if you are using somebody else’s information when giving feedback to a team member, if you haven’t observed a problem for yourself.
+In other words, be very careful if you are using somebody else’s information when giving feedback to a team member, if you haven’t observed the specific action or behaviour for yourself.

-5. When Giving Feedback, Verify it With Others
+5. When Providing Feedback, Verify it With Others

 If you’re in a team where you don’t always work closely with every team member, it’s important to build relationships with the people who do.